 Joe and Rita are likeable personalities who have sashayed off the dance floor and scrambled out of the jungle, respectively, to star in The House on Cold Hill.
 We know BAFTA nominated actor Joe from BBC hospital drama Holby City, and as the winner of BBC1’s Strictly Come Dancing 2017.
 Award-winning actress Rita Simons played Roxy Mitchell in EastEnders and was a contestant in ITV’s I’m A Celebrity… Get Me Out Of Here 2018.

-The Harcourt’s sixteen-year-old daughter, Jade, is played by former Hollyoaks actress Persephone Swales-Dawson who is making her professional stage debut in The House on Cold Hill.
-She is well-cast as the awkward teen, delivering some of the best lines in the play with the requisite adolescent attitude, complete with eye-rolling and flouncing.
+The Harcourt’s sixteen-year-old daughter, Jade, is played by former Hollyoaks actress Persephone Swales-Dawson, who is making her professional stage debut in The House on Cold Hill.
+She is well cast as the awkward teen, delivering some of the best lines in the play with the requisite adolescent attitude.

 Jade is permanently attached to her mobile, FaceTiming her best friend.
 Throughout the production, Jade affectionately winds-up her well-balanced, happily married middle-class parents.
 In true thriller style, each member of the Harcourt family has some unnerving moments during solo scenes.
 Jade is more susceptible to whispers about ghosts than her parents, and this means she treads a fine line between being excited and scared whenever something untoward happens.